dlaurie/lua-apl/README.md

 Notes on specific functions
 ---------------------------

-`∇"APL source"`
+Some functions are non-standard.

+-   Some versions of APL do not define them.
+-   Those that do, do not always do it in the same way.

+I hope most of the cases where this dialect of APL is nonstandard are documented below.
+Remember that *there are no string literals*.

+Ways of calling a function shown before the semicolon apply to Lua; those shown after, to APL.

+`add_function(name,func)`
+Registers a name with the APL compiler as a function or as an operator. `func` is a table in which `func[1]` is the monadic function and `func[2]` the dyadic function associated with the given name.
+If only one of the two is given, that one will be used for all calles.
+Several key-value options are available: see the online help.

+Assign: `; ⍺←⍵`
+The assign function `←` stores `⍵` in `apl._V` at the key `⍺`.
+This value takes precedence in an APL expression over a global Lua variable with the same name.

+Define: `f=∇"APL source", f=∇("APL source","APL name"); ⍺∇⍵`
+This is implemented as an APL function, not a system function.
+The argument is a string, so that the function must either be called from Lua or the string argument `⍵` must have been created earlier.
+The argument `⍺` must be a name not yet known to the APL compiler, under which the new function will be registered.

 The result is always a function of two arguments, as described in [How does the APL compiler work?](#how-does-the-apl-compiler-work).

-Calling this function from inside an APL expression is less versatile: the string arguments needs to have been created earlier since string-valued constants are not supported inside APL expressions.

-`⌷(⍵)`
+Format: `; ⍺⍕⍵`
+The dyadic format function uses a number as format: `12` means `%12d`, `12.6` means `%12.6f` and `¯12.6` means `%12.6e`.
+You can't have more than 9 digits after the decimal point.
+An array of numbers can be given: they apply term-by-term if `⍵` is a vector and columnwise if `⍵` is a matrix.

+You can also supply a string-valued format or array of formats.

+Pass: `; ∘⍵, ⍺∘⍵`
+Apart from its role as a placeholder in an outer product, this function ignores its arguments and returns nothing.
+This bare fact is mentioned without any claim that it is useful.

+Squish: `apl.⌷"...", apl.⌷{...}, apl.⌷(⍵); ⌷⍵`
 Lua-to-APL conversion.
-This is not a standard APL function and will normally only be called from Lua.

 -   If `⍵` is nil, it is replaced by `NaN`.
 -   If `⍵` is boolean, it is replaced by a 0-1 value.
 -   If `⍵` is a string, it is converted to an array of byte values.
 -   If `⍵` is any other scalar, it is returned unchanged by `⌷⍵`.
 This is unlikely to be useful except in the case of a number.
 -   If `⍵` is a table, and none of the entries in `⍵` is itself a table, `⍵` is converted to an APL table by setting its metatable, and returned.
 No new table is created.
--   Otherwise the entries in `⍵` must all be tables of the same length, and an APL matrix of which they are the columns is created.
+-   Otherwise the entries in `⍵` must all be tables of the same length, and an APL matrix of which they are the rows is created.

-`⍕(⍵,⍺), ⍺⍕⍵`
-The dyadic format function uses a number as format: `12` means `%12d`, `12.6` means `%12.6f` and `¯12.6` means `%12.6e`.
-You can't have more than 9 digits after the decimal point.
-An array of numbers can be given: they apply term-by-term if `⍵` is a vector and columnwise if `⍵` is a matrix.

-You can also supply a string-valued format or array of formats.

-`⍺←⍵`
-The assign function `←` stores `⍵` in `apl._V` at the key `⍺`.
-This value takes precedence over a global Lua variable with the same name.
-If `⍵` is a function, the assignment is final.
-Any later assignment with key `⍺` is an error.
-The reason for this is that the APL compiler sees `⍺` before it sees `←` and does different things depending on whether `⍺` is a function.

-You can force reassignment by calling `←` from Lua: `←(⍵,⍺)`.
+Unsquish: `; ⍺⌻⍵`
+APL-to-Lua conversion.
+A selective inverse of `⌷`.

+-   Always: Matrices are converted to vectors of rows.
+-   `⍺=1`: 0 is converted to `false`, other values to `true`.
+-   `⍺=2`: Numbers in the range 0 to 255 are converted to bytes.
+Vectors become strings, matrices become arrays of strings.

-`⍺/⍵`, `⍺⌿⍵`, `⍺\⍵`, `⍺⍀⍵`
+Scan, Reduce: `⍺/⍵`, `⍺⌿⍵`, `⍺\⍵`, `⍺⍀⍵`
 When given an empty argument `⍵`, the reduce operators return the unit of the function `⍺` e.g. `⌈/0⍴0` returns `-Inf`, or raise an error if no unit is defined.
 The scan operators always raise an error if no unit is defined.
 At present only the associative dyadic functions `+ − ∨ ∧ ⌈ ⌊` have units, and there is no mechanism to define other units.

-`make_function` :

 * * * * *